pilleatus/orientdb-tutorial-distributed-database/gitbook/fill_the_db.md

 2: customer_china
 </code></pre>

-now you have two options:
+Now you have two options:

 1. Select customers from all clusters
   ```java